Lichen: Substrates and habitats

 In the arctic tundra, lichens, together with mosses and liverworts, make up the majority of the ground cover, which helps insulate the ground and may provide forage for grazing animals.
 An example is "reindeer moss", which is a lichen, not a moss.

 There are only two species of known permanently submerged lichens; Hydrothyria venosa is found in fresh water environments, and Verrucaria serpuloides is found in marine environments.

 A crustose lichen that grows on rock is called a saxicolous lichen.
 Crustose lichens that grow on the rock are epilithic, and those that grow immersed inside rock, growing between the crystals with only their fruiting bodies exposed to the air, are called endolithic lichens.
 A crustose lichen that grows on bark is called a corticolous lichen.
 A lichen that grows on wood from which the bark has been stripped is called a lignicolous lichen.
 Lichens that grow immersed inside plant tissues are called endophloidic lichens or endophloidal lichens.
 Lichens that use leaves as substrates, whether the leaf is still on the tree or on the ground, are called epiphyllous or foliicolous.
 A terricolous lichen grows on the soil as a substrate.
-Many squamulous lichens are terricolous.
+Many squamulose lichens are terricolous.
 Umbilicate lichens are foliose lichens that are attached to the substrate at only one point.
 A vagrant lichen is not attached to a substrate at all, and lives its life being blown around by the wind.

 Lichens and soils

-In addition to distinct physical mechanisms by which lichens break down raw stone, recent studies indicate lichens attack stone chemically, entering newly chelated minerals into the ecology.The lichen exudates, which have powerful chelating capacity, the widespread occurrence of mineral neoformation, particularly metal oxalates, together with the characteristics of weathered substrates, all confirm the significance of lichens as chemical weathering agents.Over time, this activity creates new fertile soil from lifeless stone.
+In addition to distinct physical mechanisms by which lichens break down raw stone, studies indicate lichens attack stone chemically, entering newly chelated minerals into the ecology.
+The substances exuded by lichens, known for their strong ability to bind and sequester metals, along with the common formation of new minerals, especially metal oxalates, and the traits of the substrates they alter, all highlight the important role lichens play in the process of chemical weathering.
+Over time, this activity creates new fertile soil from stone.

 Lichens may be important in contributing nitrogen to soils in some deserts through being eaten, along with their rock substrate, by snails, which then defecate, putting the nitrogen into the soils.
 Lichens help bind and stabilize soil sand in dunes.
 In deserts and semi-arid areas, lichens are part of extensive, living biological soil crusts, essential for maintaining the soil structure.
-Lichens have a long fossil record in soils dating back 2.2 billion years.